 - Cut the baked gizzard into bite size piece

 - Heat up the left over oil in a pan; add in the prepared pepper mix.
 Leave to cook for 5 minutes.
 Add in some salt, maggi, crayfish and the curry.
 Combine.
 Taste and adjust for seasoning

 - Add in the prepared gizzard and plantain.
 Combine.
 Cover and simmer for 5-7 minutes.

-Your gizdodo is ready to serve.
+Your gizdodo is ready to serve, serve in lettuce as a wrap.
 Enjoy

 *For this recipe I used blender pulsed (Bell pepper (tatashe) both red and green, tomatoes, onions and scotch bonnet peppers (rodo).
 I prefer the uneven texture of this sauce to regular pepper sauce